 Inherent with a single position or a concentration of employee stock options is the risk of volatility.
 Said another way, the risk of significant changes in the value of your stock that you assume when you own a single stock.

-Rather than focusing so much on short-term price fluctuations of your options, volatile periods are a time to review your long-term plan.
-And one better, stick to it.
-Keep in mind that you aren’t in this for just a few days or weeks.
-Price swings are short-term but your focus is long-term.
-Allow your plan to play out, or make meaningful and thoughtful adjustments as necessary
+Rather than focusing on short-term price fluctuations of your options, volatile periods are a time to review your long-term plan.
+Keep in mind that you may not be in this for just a few days or weeks.
+Price swings are often short-term, but your focus is long-term.
+Allow your plan to play out, or make meaningful and thoughtful adjustments as necessary.

 A combination of reviewing your past decision making and your short and long-term goal planning is a great way to manage fear and anxiety that arises during times of market volatility.